rosano/hyperdraft/os-app/open-guide/text.en.md

 - `[crunchy fruits](apples are crunchy)` internal link with alternate text
 - `[essay about fruits](https://example.com)` external link

+Notice how they all start with a square bracket.

 # Publishing

 Connect your *storage* to make notes accessible to the public Internet.
 Simply press the `KVCWriteDetailToolbarPublishButtonText` button and a shareable link will appear.
 In the same location, press the `KVCWriteDetailToolbarRetractButtonText` button to remove public access.